notpoiu/LoveLetterEffect/README.md

 # Tiktok Love letter effect
 > [!IMPORTANT]
 > Edit the message to be more personal inside `message.txt` (use [markdown formatting](https://www.markdownguide.org/cheat-sheet/)).
-Also, if you do not want other people seeing your letter: **PRIVATE your repository**.
+Also, if you do not want other people seeing your letter: **PRIVATE your repository and do NOT create a pull request**.

 A recreation of a love letter website I found on tiktok.